eejlny/VGAE_SGRACE/README.md

-Graph Variational Autoencoder for anomaly detection on graphs
+Graph Variational Autoencoder for anomaly detection on graphs with SGRACE layers for hardware acceleration.